WFP-BKK/django-crowd/README.md

 Add     'crowd.middleware.CookieMiddleware' to the Middleware

-AUTHENTICATION_BACKENDS list to make sure you always start with crowd authentication before falling over to a local account.
+AUTHENTICATION_BACKENDS should be first to make sure you always start with crowd authentication before falling over to a local account.

 Credits: